codesdots1/CryptoCurrencyApp-ReactJS/README.md

-# Cryptocurrency with React JS, Material UI and Chart JS
+# Crypto Currency Application with React JS, Material UI and Chart JS

-A Cryptocurrency which built with React JS, Material UI and Chart JS.
+A Crypto Currency Application which built with React JS, Material UI and Chart JS.
 You can sign in with your Google Account and send realtime track the Crypto.

 # Topics & Frachers